Fronius LogoFronius Mobile Logo

 • General

-• Backup power - Configuring a Full Backup
+• Backup power - Configuring Full Backup

 • Testing backup power mode